isabelafarago/CRUD-NOTES/README.md

 Contributions to this project are welcome.
 If you encounter any issues or want to add new features, feel free to submit a pull request.

 ## Author
-If you have any questions or suggestions about the Over time project, feel free to contact me:
+If you have any questions or suggestions about the DOTNOTE project, feel free to contact me:
 - Name: Isabela Ferreira Da Silva
 - Email: [0800isabelaferreira@gmail.com](mailto:0800isabelaferreira@gmail.com)
 - Discord username: isabelaffarago#7754